cmu-mars/cmu-robotics/documents/p2-cp1.md

 // The TH will terminate the test if it gets this message
 // Specific to CP1 are PARSING_ERROR and LEARNING_ERROR that may happen when something went wrong during
 // the model parsing and model evaluation, or during the learning process, note that we have two separate
 // packages for model parsing and evaluation as well as model learning.
-Model learnign package use the
+Model learning package use the
-// parser to evaluate expression during learning, so the erro might happen during the model evaluation
+// parser to evaluate expression during learning, so the error might happen during the model evaluation
 // (evaluating the expression of power model), or learning process. http://brass-th/error
   Method: POST